Best budget TVs under £500 and £1000

 Best budget TVs under £500

 The equivalent range to this one from 2018 didn't quite make the Best Buy grade, but the improvements made has given it that extra push in 2019.
-Consistently good picture and sound, and an intuitive operating system are the key ingredients to its success.
+Consistently good picture and sound, and an intuitive operating system are the key ingredients to the success of this 55-inch TV.

 Best TVs under £1,000